 Over 75 feature films, major television productions and commercials have been produced in Drumheller and surrounding region.
 You may recognize a few of them: titles such as The Revenant, Brokeback Mountain, the 1978 version of Superman, Unforgiven, Shanghai Noon, and Rat Race were all partially shot in the Drumheller region.
 Our otherworldly scenery lends itself well to sci-fi, horror and of course, Westerns.
 You’ve likely seen Drumheller scenery in movies that took place in areas such as Afghanistan, Mexico, Israel, Alaska and planets such as Mars.

-As Michael Mongold, co-owner of Trekcetera Museum points out, the unique atmosphere and scenery of the region, along with its closeness to Calgary make Drumheller a hot-spot for movie makers.
+Michael Mongold, a local movie expert, points out that the unique atmosphere and scenery of the region, along with its closeness to Calgary, make Drumheller a hot-spot for movie makers.

 “It’s easy to fly into Calgary with your crew and then drive out.” says Mongold.
 “It looks completely alien.”

 Having previously worked in the American film industry, Mongold is often approached by location scouts for productions, making him one of the guys to talk to when you want to find out more about Drumheller’s history as a small filming hub.

 With his help, we managed to outline a few locations in and around the Drumheller region that double as excellent filming locations – in film, TV, music videos and more.
 Most of these are easily accessible, making them spots that are great family-friendly places to check out.
 The next time you watch something filmed in and around Drumheller, try your best to pinpoint those spots!